yurovsky/yurovsky.github.io/_posts/2014-10-10-linux-uio-gpio-interrupt.md

 All reads and writes are handled by transferring exactly a 32-bit unsigned integer (that is, 4 bytes).

+Keep in mind that you can look at `/proc/interrupts` to check the number of interrupt counts for the GPIO line in question.
+This lets you know if the interrupt is happening at all or whether an IRQ storm has happened.
+The counter increments for every interrupt event.

 ### Example

 The interrupt starts masked and the user must explicitly unmask it.
 This is